 Investments appraisal – Payback, NPV and IRR

-Home Entrepreneurial Businesses Investments appraisal – Payback, NPV and IRR
+Home Listed & Large Firms Investments appraisal – Payback, NPV and IRR

 By Knowledge Hub

 You’ve got a great idea for a new product that will increase revenue or a new system that will cut the company’s costs.
 But how can you be sure that it’s a worthwhile investment?
-Any time you propose a capital expenditure, you can be sure senior leaders will want to know what the return on investment (ROI) is.
-There are a variety of methods you can use to calculate ROI — payback, net present value, breakeven — and internal rate of return, or IRR.
+Any time you propose a capital expenditure, you can be sure senior leaders will want to know the return on investment (ROI).
+You can use various methods to calculate ROI — payback, net present value, breakeven — and internal rate of return, or IRR.

-Payback is by far the most common ROI method used to express the return you’re getting on an investment.
+Payback is the most common ROI method used to express the return you’re getting on an investment.
 Chances are you’ve heard people ask, “How long until we make our money back?”
-And that’s exactly what the method shows you, “The time it takes for the cash flow from the project to return the original investment.”
+That’s precisely what the method shows you: “The time it takes for the cash flow from the project to return the original investment.”

 The appeal of this method is that it’s easy to understand and relatively simple to calculate.